Text-Driven Weakly Supervised OCT Lesion Segmentation with Structural Guidance

-\myparagraph{Synthetic Description Analysis:} \Cref{tab:ablation_blip} presents the performance (mIoU) of pseudo labels generated using different synthetic description methods (ViT-GPT2~\footnote{https://huggingface.co/nlpconnect/vit-gpt2-image-captioning} and BLIP).
-We experiment with three encoders—MiniLM-L12-v2~\citep{reimers2019sentence}, CLIP-large, and CLIP-base—to convert the descriptions into vector space, with dense vector dimensions of 384, 512, and 768, respectively.
-We observe that BLIP with the CLIP-base encoder yields the best performance, while ViT-GPT generally underperforms compared to BLIP, and MiniLM-L12-v2 encoding also shows overall lower effectiveness than the CLIP encoders.
+\Cref{tab:ablation_blip} presents the performance (mIoU) of pseudo labels generated using different synthetic description methods (ViT-GPT2~\footnote{https://huggingface.co/nlpconnect/vit-gpt2-image-captioning} and BLIP).
+We experiment with three encoders (MiniLM-L12-v2~\cite{reimers2019sentence}, CLIP-large, and CLIP-base) to convert the descriptions into vector space, with dense vector dimensions of 384, 512, and 768, respectively.
+We observe that BLIP with the CLIP-base encoder yields the best performance, while ViT-GPT2 generally underperforms compared to BLIP, and MiniLM-L12-v2 encoding also shows lower effectiveness than the CLIP encoders.
 Why do we observe this pattern, and how does non-medical description guide model learning?
 This question warrants further exploration, and \cref{fig:blip_words} and \cref{fig:similarity} provide insights into a potential underlying cause.

-From the text generator perspective, as shown in \cref{fig:blip_words}, BLIP generates more informative descriptions compared to ViT-GPT2.
-For example, BLIP includes a wider variety of relevant phrases such as \textit{``person laying," ``pillow case,"} and \textit{``curved"}, while ViT-GPT2 frequently outputs less relevant terms like \textit{``aerial view," ``blurry,"} and \textit{``picture"}.
+From the text generator perspective, as shown in \cref{fig:blip_words}, BLIP produces more informative descriptions than ViT-GPT2.
+For example, BLIP outputs descriptive phrases like \textit{``person laying," ``pillow case,"} and \textit{``curved,"} while ViT-GPT2 tends to generate generic terms such as \textit{``aerial view," ``blurry,"} and \textit{``picture"}.
 This explains why BLIP is more effective than ViT-GPT2, as shown in \Cref{tab:ablation_blip}, due to BLIP’s more accurate and meaningful descriptions of the global context and relationships between objects in the images.
-On the other hand, from the perspective of descriptions within the same generator across different lesion types, we observe differences in word choices between lesion sets.
-For instance, healthy images often include terms like \textit{``plane"} and \textit{``flying,"} while SRF lesion descriptions feature \textit{``person"} and \textit{``hill,"} and PED lesions commonly include \textit{``pillow"} and \textit{``bed."} Certain high-frequency words reflect the overall retinal structure, as expected, and capture the general retinal shape.
-This supports the effectiveness of non-medical descriptions in guiding the model to distinguish between lesions through descriptive variation.
+On the other hand, from the perspective of descriptions within the same generator across different lesion types, we observe variations in word choices: healthy images often include \textit{``plane"} and \textit{``flying,"} SRF images mention \textit{``person"} and \textit{``hill,"} and PED cases contain \textit{``pillow"} and \textit{``bed."} These high-frequency terms reflect general retinal structure and shape, supporting the value of non-medical descriptions in guiding the model to distinguish lesion types through descriptive variation.